-Fourteen young people from West Limerick completed a Junior Leadership training programme with Limerick Youth Service at the Burren Outdoor Activity Centre, Co.
+Twenty five young people from across East Limerick completed the final part of their i:Lead leadership training programme with Limerick Youth Service (LYS) and Youth Scotland at the Burren Outdoor Activity Centre, Co.
 Clare recently.

-‘The skills the young people have learned will stand to them as they progress to leadership roles with their respective youth club/group,’ said Eithne, Club Support Worker.
+‘The skills the young people learned will stand to them as they progress to leadership roles with their respective youth club/group,’ added Sarah, youth worker.

-A member of Youth Work Ireland, Limerick Youth Service remains committed to supporting and encouraging young people to be active participants in shaping their futures.
+A member of Youth Work Ireland, LYS remains committed to connecting with young people and supporting them to reach their full potential.